spacetelescope/cubeviz/README.md

 For documentation see http://cubeviz.readthedocs.io/en/latest/

-## Release 0.2.1
+## Release 0.3

 We are pleased to announce the release of CubeViz, a visualization and analysis tool for data cubes from integral field units (IFUs).
-This is an early release (v0.2.1) and we would appreciate your feedback.
+This is an early release (v0.3) and we would appreciate your feedback.
 It is built on top of the "glue" visualization tool.

 To install:
   * Install [Minconda3](https://conda.io/miniconda.html) if it is not on your system (**)
-  * To install, type: `$ conda create -n cubeviz020 -c glueviz cubeviz`
+  * To install, type: `$ conda create -n cubeviz030 python=3.6`, activate the environment `$ conda activate cubeviz030` and pip install cubeviz `$ pip install cubeviz`.

 To run:
-  * Activate the environment: `$ source activate cubeviz020`
+  * Activate the environment: `$ source activate cubeviz030`
   * Run cubeviz: `$ cubeviz`
   * Once done, deactivate the environment: `source deactivate`